metabrainz/guidelines/README.md

 ## Overview

 Everyone is welcome to contribute to any of the MetaBrainz projects.
-Imlpementing new features, fixing known issues or reporting new ones, improving documentation, etc. There are plenty of ways to get involved in the development process.
+Implementing new features, fixing known issues or reporting new ones, improving documentation, etc. There are plenty of ways to get involved in the development process.